-- 16. That the list of accounts have been authorised for payment under delegated authority. - 17.
+- 16. That the list of accounts has been authorised for payment under delegated authority. - 17.
 It is requested that any questions on specific payments are submitted to the Executive Director Corporate Services by 4pm of the day prior to the scheduled meeting time.
 All answers to submitted questions will be provided at the Committee meeting.
 This allows a detailed response to be given to the Committee in a timely manner.

-Consulted References : Local Government (Financial Management) Regulations 1996 File Number (Name of Ward) : FM.FIR.2 - All Wards
+Consulted References Local Government (Financial Management) Regulations 1996 File Number FM.FIR.2